SCIInstitute/SCIRun/docs/modules/NewField/CreateLatVol.md

 The **Pad Percentage** parameter is an optional parameter that describes how much larger than the input field the resulting lattice volume should be.
 For example, a value of 100 would make the lattice volume be three times as far across and contain twenty seven times the volume of a lattice with the default 0 padding.
 A value of 50 would cause the lattice to be twice as far across (50% bigger on each side).

 No interpolation is done onto the new field.
-It is recommended that the {% include moduleLink.md moduleName='MapFieldDataOntoElements' %} or {% include moduleLink.md moduleName='MapFieldDataOntoNodes' %} module be used if those values are needed.
+It is recommended that the [MapFieldDataOntoElements](../ChangeFieldData/MapFieldDataOntoElements.md) or [MapFieldDataOntoNodes](../ChangeFieldData/MapFieldDataOntoNodes.md) module be used if those values are needed.